From None to All: Self-Supervised 3D Reconstruction via Novel View Synthesis: Experiments

 \subsection{Ablation Analysis}

-\textbf{Scaling with Larger Training Sets.} Because NAS3R does not require ground-truth annotations, it naturally scales to large, unconstrained datasets.
-To study the effect of data scale, we train on the combined RE10K+DL3DV dataset and evaluate novel view synthesis (NVS) and pose estimation on ScanNet++ \cite{yeshwanth2023scannetpp}, as well as depth estimation on BlendedMVS \cite{yao2020blendedmvs}.
+\textbf{Scaling with Larger Training Sets.} Because NAS3R does not require ground-truth labels, it naturally scales to large, unconstrained datasets.
+To study the effect of data scale, we train on the combined RE10K+DL3DV dataset and evaluate NVS and pose estimation on ScanNet++, as well as depth estimation on BlendedMVS.
 As shown in Tab.~\ref{tab:scaling_data}, increasing the amount of training data consistently improves performance across all three tasks.
 These results demonstrate the strong scalability of our self-supervised framework and its potential to leverage large-scale unlabeled datasets.

-\textbf{More Input Views.} Our method naturally extends to multiple input views.
-As shown in Tab.~\ref{tab:multi_view_for_nvs}, quantitative results on RE10K indicate that both NVS and pose estimation performance improve consistently as the number of context views increases.
+\textbf{More Input Views.} As shown in Tab.~\ref{tab:multi_view_for_nvs}, quantitative results on RE10K indicate that both NVS and pose estimation performance improve consistently as the number of context views increases.
 This demonstrates that our method effectively leverages additional multi-view information to produce more reliable renderings and more accurate camera pose predictions.